munich-quantum-toolkit/syrec/.github/CONTRIBUTING.md

 You can contribute in several ways:

 - 🐛 Report Bugs
-  : Report bugs at <https://github.com/munich-quantum-toolkit/yaqs/issues> using the _🐛 Bug report_ issue template.
+  : Report bugs at <https://github.com/munich-quantum-toolkit/syrec/issues> using the _🐛 Bug report_ issue template.
 Please make sure to fill out all relevant information in the respective issue form.

 - 🐛 Fix Bugs
-  : Look through the [GitHub Issues](https://github.com/munich-quantum-toolkit/yaqs/issues) for bugs.
+  : Look through the [GitHub Issues](https://github.com/munich-quantum-toolkit/syrec/issues) for bugs.
 Anything tagged with "bug" is open to whoever wants to try and fix it.

 - ✨ Propose New Features
-  : Propose new features at <https://github.com/munich-quantum-toolkit/yaqs/issues> using the _✨ Feature request_ issue template.
+  : Propose new features at <https://github.com/munich-quantum-toolkit/syrec/issues> using the _✨ Feature request_ issue template.
 Please make sure to fill out all relevant information in the respective issue form.

 - ✨ Implement New Features
-  : Look through the [GitHub Issues](https://github.com/munich-quantum-toolkit/yaqs/issues) for features.
+  : Look through the [GitHub Issues](https://github.com/munich-quantum-toolkit/syrec/issues) for features.
 Anything tagged with "feature" or "enhancement" is open to whoever wants to implement it.
 We highly appreciate external contributions to the project.

 - 📝 Write Documentation
-  : MQT YAQS could always use some more documentation, and we appreciate any help with that.
+  : MQT SyReC could always use some more documentation, and we appreciate any help with that.

 ## Get Started 🎉

 Ready to contribute?
-Check out the {doc}`Development Guide <development_guide>` to set up MQT YAQS for local development and learn about the style guidelines and conventions used throughout the project.
+Check out the {doc}`Development Guide <development_guide>` to set up MQT SyReC for local development and learn about the style guidelines and conventions used throughout the project.

 We value contributions from people with all levels of experience.
 In particular, if this is your first PR, not everything has to be perfect.